Home » Graduate: Nick

-Addiction is a disease that not only alters the body’s physical state, but mental perspective.
+A forever recovery graduate Nick.
+Addiction is a disease that not only alters the body’s physical state but mental perspective.

 Nick, a recent A Forever Recovery graduate, put it eloquently when he talked about being pushed to start – and continue with — the program.

-“Then I got here and I was like, ‘man I want to leave.’
+“Then I got here, and I was like, ‘man I want to leave.’
 Then as I stuck through it, I was like, ‘well, I guess I need it.’
-A lot of the staff were pushing me for sober living and I was like, ‘no, I don’t want to do that.’
-But (then I) kept thinking about it and came to the conclusion, ‘I guess I need it.’
+A lot of the staff were pushing me for sober living, and I was like, ‘no, I don’t want to do that.’
+But (then I) kept thinking about it and concluded, ‘I guess I need it.’

-“I want to thank all the staff (and my peers) that have done that for me … definitely helped me stay focused and actually do something that furthered me and changed my life.”
+“I want to thank all the staff (and my peers) that have done that for me … Helped me stay focused and do something that furthered me and changed my life.”

 He did a lot of karaoke during his stay, so he decided to write a poem about his journey composed completely of song titles.

-“It started way down yonder at the Chattahoochie;
+“It started way down yonder at the Chattahoochee;

 where I hid behind my p-p-poker face;